ibexa/documentation-developer/docs/guide/workflow/workflow.md

 #### Draft locking

-You can configure draft assignment in a way that when a user sends a draft to review, only the first editor editing the draft can either edit the draft or unlock it for editing, and no other user can take it over.
+You can configure draft assignment in a way that when a user sends a draft to review, only the first editor of the draft can either edit the draft or unlock it for editing, and no other user can take it over.

 Use the [Version Lock Limitation](../limitation_reference.md#version-lock-limitation),